Do I Need Flood Insurance?

-FEMA runs the flood insurance program known as "NFIP," and it offers flood insurance policies that are underwritten by the federal government.
+FEMA runs the flood insurance program known as "NFIP," and it offers flood insurance policies that the federal government underwrites.
 Private insurance companies also sell these policies.
 You may be able to purchase a policy through the NFIP that covers the structure of your home for up to $250,000.
 It can cover personal belongings of up to $100,000.
 These policies will offer you the replacement cost so that you can rebuild your home as it was before the flood.
 Your belongings may be subject to depreciation compared to the current cost, so be sure to find out the details.

-If you purchase flood insurance through the NFIP, you will receive a policy that is subsidized by the federal government.
+If you purchase flood insurance through the NFIP, you will receive a federal government subsidizes policy.
 The average NFIP insurance policy costs $700 per year, but policy costs will vary based on your location's risk for floods.
 If you are in a high-risk area, your premium could be as high as $6,000 per year.